nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 yes/no questions.

 - How much uncertainty does the problem have?
-- How is the best way to ask questions?
+- What is the best way to ask questions?
 Why?
 - What if the questions are not asked in the best way?
 - On average, what is the number of questions required to find the number?